Someone recently sent me this interesting article on memory tricks to get my two cents on it.

 In fact, mnemonics are probably the closest thing to magic that exists, and that’s Magic with a Magnetic capital ‘M,’ the kind that never resorts to tricks or illusions.

-That said, of all the “tricks” (read “skills” instead) in this article, only one of them mentions location.
-That’s number nine in the article, and it limits the use of Memory Palaces to speeches.
-I find this odd because each and every one of the other tricks becomes doubly powerful when they are stored somewhere.
+I find this limitation odd because each and every one of the other tricks becomes doubly powerful when they are stored somewhere in our minds.

 For example, take trick/skill number one in the article: rhyming.
 The author gives the example of “in 1492 Columbus sailed the ocean blue.”